Ch4nKyy/BG3WASD/README.md

 A mod for Baldur's Gate 3 that allows direct character movement with WASD keys (or others).

 Last updated: BG3 v4.1.1.3635601.
 Newer versions might work, but sometimes stuff breaks.

-Currently, only works with Vulkan, because I get better performance with it.
-If you desperately need DX11, create an issue or create the AOB scan yourself.
-See /doc.
+Works with both Vulkan and DX11.

 I highly recommend to also use my AutoHotKey script to toggle between WASD Camera movement and WASD Character movement.
 Default toggle key is CapsLock.
 Shift+W is auto-walk.

-Use together with [BG3Cam](https://github.com/shalzuth/BG3Cam) for a pretty immersive experience and common (MMO) RPG controls.
+Use together with a camera mod like [BG3Cam](https://github.com/shalzuth/BG3Cam) for a pretty immersive experience and common (MMO) RPG controls.

 ## How to use